Posted: Mon Apr 10, 2006 11:23 am Post subject: California auto insurance Rules

 California has the nations most strictly regulated insurance business, aimed at protecting the consumer's interest against the discriminatory practices of the insurance providers, but still the rates in this area, are higher than the rest of the nation.

-Hope that the step taken by Mercury will inspire the other to review their rates too, and if this happen then it'll certainly act positively for the customers. _________________ Register Now to have your Insurance queries solved.
+Hope that the step taken by Mercury will inspire the other to review their rates too, and if this happen then it'll certainly act positively for the California auto insurance customers.

 The California Low Cost Automobile Insurance Program (CLCAIP) offers insurance coverage at low cost.
 However, to avail this program you're required to meet the criteria based on the household income, value of the vehicle and driving record.